tardisgo/tardisgo/README.md

 Target long-term use-cases (once the generated code and runtime environment is more efficient):
 - For the Haxe community: provide access to the portable elements of Go's extensive libraries and open-source code base.
-- For the Go community: write a library in Go and call it from  existing Haxe, JavaScript, ActionScript, Java, C# or PHP applications (in C++ you would just link as normal).
+- For the Go community: write code in Go and call to and/or from existing Haxe, JavaScript, ActionScript, Java, C# or PHP applications (in C++ you would probably just link as normal through CGO).

 For more background and on-line examples see the links from: http://tardisgo.github.io/